prostep-ivip-e-V/vec/wiki/content/specifications/vec/meta-information/index.md

 * `element-type`: The schema type of elements referenced by the association as defined in the UML model, to preserve type info for `IDREF(S)`, which will be lost otherwise in native XML schema.
 Only allowed on `IDREF(S)` elements.
 *  `relationship-type`: The type of the relationship as defined in the UML model.
 * `unique`: Defines the collection semantics for elements referencing more than one element. `unique=false` means that the model allows duplication for this reference.
 In other words, the same object can be referenced multiple times (bag semantics). `unique=true` applies when an element should only be referenced once (set semantics).
-Composite associations can only be `unique=true`
+Composite associations can only be `unique=true`.
 * `ordered`: Defines that the order of the collection has a semantic meaning and is not just given, because XML is an ordered format by definition.

 The attributes of the `relationship` element are only present if the attribute has a reasonable, non-redundant meaning in the context. `ordered` or `unique` for a `0..1` association has questionable value, `unique` for composites can only be `true` and `element-type` is only relevant for `IDREF(S)` associations, because for composites the information is already contained in the regular schema definition.